lookingforcharlie/ttt_sa_charlie/README.md

 # Tia Tac Toe Real-time Gaming App

 Experience a classic joy of childhood gaming built with Next.js, Express.js, and TypeScript.
+Two players can connect to the same server from its own frontend or instance to enjoy seamless real-time multiplayer interactions via WebSocket.
-Enjoy seamless real-time multiplayer interactions via WebSocket, with live scoreboard updates using an in-memory MongoDB server.
+Live scoreboard updates using an in-memory MongoDB server.

 ![game screenshot](./frontend/src/app/assets/ttt_ss.png 'game screenshot')